122: Labour's Freebies and The End of the Peers Show

 Great friend of Tony Blair and admirer of Tony Blair, Wendy Deng, who produced Grace and Chloe.

-And then you have the near-miss with the one who turned out to be an evangelical Christian who believed everything that Tucker Carlson said.
+And then he had the near-miss with the one who turned out to be an evangelical Christian who believed everything that Tucker Carlson said.

-She thought Tucker Carlson was the second coming of of Jesus.
+She thought Tucker Carlson Carlson was the second coming of Jesus.
+She went quite a bit of a job.

 But